zhangskills/documentation/resources/howtos/search_bar_for_docs.md

 ![MeiliSearch docs search bar demo](/tuto-searchbar-for-docs/vuepress-searchbar-demo.gif)

-And you might need the same for yours!
+And you are probably wanting the same for your own documentation!

 This tutorial aims to explain in detail the required steps to set up a relevant and powerful search bar in your documentation with MeiliSearch 🚀